 We believe God created a world of abundance where there is enough for everyone and we can freely share what we have.
 Our advocacy for immigrants is a key element of working toward this vision, and we’ve dedicated our life’s work to it.

 BOARD OF DIRECTORS

 Sarah is an attorney working on criminal justice issues for a state government agency.
 She previously worked as a criminal defense attorney for low-income clients, staff attorney for a federal court and in the nonprofit sector in Los Angeles and the Bay Area.
 Sarah was born in South Korea, raised in Southern California, and has called Oakland home for over ten years.
 She is a proud resident of the San Antonio neighborhood, one of the most racially and ethnically diverse communities in the country.

 Emma is an independent visual storyteller dedicated to documenting the lives of marginalized people.
 She has worked for various news organizations and nonprofits helping to share their narrative in topics related to housing, immigration, homelessness and faith.
 Through the powerful tool of storytelling, she believes individuals and communities can learn to really listen to each other, create dialogue and action that lead to healing, restoration, and change in broken systemic injustices in the world.
-San is a Francisco native who attends Grace Fellowship Community Church.
+Emma is a San Francisco Native and attends Grace Fellowship Community Church.